APPLY NOW

 CO-PO Mapping

-MAH501B ABSTRACT ALGEBRA CO1 Determine the structure of groups using Direct Products and Sylow’s theorem & its applications.
+MAH514B ABSTRACT ALGEBRA CO1 To elaborate the algebraic structure with two binary operations such as Ring and Fields.
 3 3 1 2 1 3 3 1

-CO2 Illustrate the significance of composition series and their computation in a given group.
+CO2 To characterize the polynomials over ring and fields.
 3 3 1 2 1 3 3 1

-CO3 Identify and construct example of modules and their application to finitely generated abelian groups.
+CO3 To identify and construct example of modules and their application to finitely generated abelian groups.
 3 3 1 2 1 3 3 1

 MAH502B TOPOLOGY-I CO1 Understand terms, definitions and theorems related to topology.
 3 2 1 2 1 3 3 2